-- f.
+- e.
+It is a regulation game when the umpires leave the field of play.
+If, however, there shall be an appeal situation, it is the responsibility of the team to make such an appeal to an umpire before the pitcher and all infielders have left fair territory on their way to the dugout and the catcher has cleared the dirt circle. - f.
 Speed-up, optional substitution, or any other optional rules may not be used for official NCAA contests or NCAA championships since they are considered conduct rules.
 By definition (see Preface), conduct rules are those rules that have to do directly with the playing of the contest.
 No conduct rule may be changed by mutual consent or agreement. - g.
 Conferences are allowed to establish their own travel guidelines/restrictions for the get-away or travel day of a series regardless of the mode of transportation.
 In the case of nonconference games, institutions must agree before the game and preferably in the game contract to avoid confusion.